geeteshnikhade/blackjack/README.md

 # Blackjack #

 Don't have a deck of cards?
-We got you covered.
+Don't worry, we got you covered!

-Here is a **JAVA** implementation of the game Blackjack which can be used to learn Blackjack or master it.
+Here is a **JAVA** implementation of the game Blackjack which can be used to learn or master it.

 The ***conditions*** of the game are as follows:
 * See this [Link](https://blog.udemy.com/blackjack-rules-2/) for the rules of Blackjack.